 Ana Khouri spent her formative years between her native Brazil and the United States.
 Khouri first studied Fine Arts specializing in sculpture in São Paulo, at the Fundação Armando Alvares Penteado.
 It was in art school that Khouri first began to think critically about sculpture and jewelry, more precisely about the ways that she could make pieces that spoke directly to the body.

 In New York, she attained degrees at GIA (the Gemological Institute of America) and Parsons, amongst several other specialized studies in jewelry.
 Her background and love of sculpture would now play heavily in her favor, allowing her a richer understanding of the creative possibilities that weren’t being explored in jewelry design.

 As a designer she is unhinged from any technical restraints, and as an artist she if forever demanding that materials bend to her creative vision.
 For Khouri, designing jewelry is about the myriad ways that a piece can take shape on the wearer, and the balance the work creates with the body.

-Another Khouri tenet is an insistence on bringing High jewelry into the twenty-first century.
+Khouri insists on bringing High jewelry into the twenty-first century.
 This attitude has formed a steady drumbeat under her ascent over the last few years.
 While Ana has been sculpting and working on individual special projects since 2002, she officially launched her New York based namesake line in 2013 and it has grown steadily ever since drawing the allegiance of a long list of likeminded women and, in the process, brought jewelry design a giant leap forward.

 Ana’s signature setting design is inspired by her search for Purity.
 Featuring one continuous line, no base, leaving only what is most essential - the purity of the materials used.
 Toeing the line between sculpture and jewelry, her designs are intended to be organic extensions of the body, with fluidity and softness.
-All piece are made from 18K fairmined gold or platinum and ethically and responsibly sourced gem stones.
+All pieces are made from 18K Fairmined, Fairtrade gold or platinum and ethically and responsibly sourced gemstones.